Our Impact in 2022

 Your local food bank relies 100% on the support of the community to meet the rising needs in Manatee County.

 provided to Manatee County families in need through Food4Families and Holiday Meal distributions.

 containing diapers, formula, and wipes were provided to Manatee County residents.

-each month in 2020, all who rely on the food they receive from The Food Bank of Manatee to help their clients and run their programs.
-Our partner agencies are experiencing increases related to the pandemic, some seeing a 100% increase in the number of clients coming to them for food.
+each month in 2022, all who rely on the food they receive from The Food Bank of Manatee to help their clients and run their programs.

 including outreach in Rubonia, Myakka City, and Oneco, to help feed food-insecure families.